 - The BAC partners with over 350 firms that hire students to work while they study.

 - Instructors are professionals in the field and bring current perspectives on architectural practice into the classroom.

 - Progress is evaluated through portfolio reviews that prepare students to present their work.

-- Students finish their program with a degree project that has personal significance and larger value to the discipline of architecture.
+- Students finish their program with a degree project to explore an idea that reflects their personal design values and methods.